youssufahmed1/Huawei-eNSP-Firewall-Security-HRP-HA-Cluster/README.md

-# Huawei eNSP Firewall Security – HRP HA Cluster
+# Huawei eNSP Firewall Security – HRP High Availability Cluster

 ## Overview
 This project is a final capstone simulation for the **Huawei HCIA-Security** certification, built entirely using **eNSP (Enterprise Network Simulation Platform)**.
 It demonstrates the design and implementation of a secure, multi-zone enterprise network protected by a **redundant firewall cluster** running **HRP (Huawei Redundancy Protocol)** in Active/Standby (Hot Standby) mode.